Viewing and Managing Computers

 The disks and partitions on the computer are shown here, to help in determining how and what to backup from this computer.

-The legacy tab contains information from agents about standalone Macrium Reflect installations.
+The 'Local Scripts' tab contains information from agents about standalone Macrium Reflect installations.
 This tab is included to help with the transition of backup scheduling from being locally scheduled on each computer to being centrally scheduled on the Site Manager.

 A list of .xml backup definitions and script files stored locally on the computer are listed here and may be run manually from Site Manager with the 'Run Now' option.